Community Recreation Center

 General Program Updates

-Most November activities for the actual construction of the building centered around pouring concrete, which commenced on the 7th of the month.
-This is a major step in preparing for the delivery of the metal building in mid-December.
-Along with the concrete, KNCC and HMK continued to meet with the project team – designers, subcontractors, etc. – to make sure that submittals were coming in, RFIs were being responded to, and the subcontractors were ready for their work for building arrival.
+This is a major step in preparing for the delivery of the metal building which occurred in mid-December.
+Along with the concrete, KNCC and HMK continued to meet with the project team – designers, subcontractors, etc. – to make sure that submittals were coming in, RFIs were being responded to, and the sub-contractors were ready for their work for building arrival.
+The whole project team also sat in on a natatorium pre-construction meeting to remind everyone of some important considerations throughout construction and gave the team an opportunity to flush out any questions regarding process.

 Activities Scheduled For Next Period